Synchronization Failure Compensation

 Failure compensation ensures that either all resources are synchronized successfully, or that the original change is rolled back.
 This mechanism uses an

-onSync script hook in the managed object configuration (
+onSync script hook in the managed object configuration.
+The

-/path/to/openidm/bin/defaults/script directory.
-This script prevents partial synchronization by "reverting" a partial change in the event that all resources are not synchronized.
+onSync hook calls a script that prevents partial synchronization by "reverting" a partial change in the event that all resources are not synchronized.

 With this configuration, a change to a managed object triggers an implicit synchronization for each configured mapping, in the order in which the mappings are defined.
 If synchronization is successful for all configured mappings, IDM exits from the script.
 If synchronization fails for a particular resource, the